open-policy-agent/eopa/docs/enterprise-opa/reference/api-reference/grpc-api.md

 ## Policy API

-PolicyService is an API for CRUD operations on the policies stored in Enterprise OPA.
+PolicyService is an API for CRUD operations on the policies stored in EOPA.

 See the [buf.build Policy API reference documentation](https://buf.build/styra/enterprise-opa/docs/main:eopa.policy.v1)